ladder/ladder/README.md

 Ladder was loosely conceived over the course of several years prior to 2011.
 In early 2012, Ladder began existence as an opportunity to escape from a decade of LAMP development and become familiar with Ruby.
 From 2012 to late 2013, a closed prototype was built under the auspices of [Deliberate Data](http://deliberatedata.com) as a proof-of-concept to test the feasibility of the design.

 From mid-2014, Ladder is being re-architected as a series of Ruby modules that can be used individually and incorporated within existing Ruby frameworks (eg. [Project Hydra](http://projecthydra.org)), or used together as a comprehensive stack.
-Ladder is intended to encourage the LAM community to think less dogmatically about our established (often monolithic and/or niche) toolsets and instead embrace a broader vision of using non-LAM specific technologies.
+Ladder is intended to encourage the [LAM](http://en.wikipedia.org/wiki/GLAM_(industry_sector)) community to think less dogmatically about our established (often monolithic and/or niche) toolsets and instead embrace a broader vision of adopting more widely-used technologies.

 For those interested in the historical code, the original [prototype](https://github.com/mjsuhonos/ladder/tree/prototype) branch is available, as is an [experimental](https://github.com/mjsuhonos/ladder/tree/l2) branch.